-The purpose of this contract agreement is to provide a Department of Housing Stability (HOST) subaward for \$462,500.00 for Homeless Prevention and \$1,237,500.00 for Rapid Re-Housing, for a total of \$1,700,000.
-These funds will be provided to the Jewish Family Service of Colorado to be utilized for the City of Denver U.S. Housing and Urban Development (HUD) Emergency Solution Grant -Corona Virus Program (ESG-CV).
+The purpose of this contract agreement is to provide a Department of Housing Stability (HOST) subaward for reduction a total reduction of \$-700,000.00 and a total contract amount of \$1,000,000.
+These funds will be provided to Jewish Family Service of Colorado (JFS) to be utilized for the City of Denver U.S. Housing and Urban Development (HUD) Emergency Solution Grant -Corona Virus Program (ESG-CV).
 The organization will provide emergency financial assistance and housing stability case management to low-income households who are experiencing housing instability due to the pandemic.
-ESG-CV funds are to be used to prevent, prepare for, and respond to the coronavirus pandemic (COVID-19) among individuals and families who are homeless or receiving homeless assistance; and to support additional homeless assistance and homelessness prevention activities to mitigate the impacts of COVID-19
+ESG-CV funds are to be used to prevent, prepare for, and respond to the coronavirus pandemic (COVID-19) among individuals and families who are homeless or receiving homeless assistance; and to support additional homeless assistance and homeless prevention activities to mitigate the impacts of COVID-19